 In late October we were honoured to host a visit by Professor Jose Geraldo Simões Junior from Mackenzie University in São Paulo who is undertaking research in the United Kingdom and France to advance his study focusing on the work of Barry Parker in Brazil in 1917-19.
 Prof Simoes is a Parker expert and was able to share some fascinating primary research sources and information about the architectural and master planning work done by Barry Parker in developing Jardim America and some other garden suburbs built on the edge of São Paulo in that period.
 It was wonderful to see some of this material which comes from Brazilian archive sources.
 During Prof Simoes’ visit we also spent some time in the New Town of Hatfield and explored how some garden city ideas and place shaping approaches were transformed in the development of new towns in the post war period.

 Overall it was excellent to make this South American connection and I am hoping Prof Simões will write us a think piece about Barry Parker’s time in South America which we will post on the IGCI website in due course.
-In the meantime, for those interested in reading a little more about the garden city experience in South America do look at two leaflets I wrote for the International Garden City Institute on this topic: about and .
+In the meantime, for those interested in reading a little more about the garden city experience in South America do look at two leaflets I wrote for the International Garden City Institute on this topic: about Brazil and Argentina.

 Happy reading until my next blog!